-Described by Hesiod as 'shield-piercing Ares' and 'city-sacking Ares’, the god represented the more brutal and bloody side of battle - in contrast to Athena, who represented the more strategic elements of warfare.
-In mythology, Ares was usually to be found in the company of his children with Aphrodite, Phobos (Fear) and Deimos (Terror), with his sister Eris (Strife), and with his charioteer Ennyo.
+Described by Hesiod in his Theogony as 'shield-piercing Ares' and 'city-sacking Ares,' the god represented the more brutal and bloody side of battle, which was in contrast to Athena who represented the more strategic elements of warfare.
+In stories from Greek mythology, Ares was usually to be found in the company of his other children with Aphrodite, Phobos (Fear) and Deimos (Terror), with his sister Eris (Strife), and with his charioteer Ennyo.

-In Homer’s version of the Trojan War in the Iliad, Ares supports the Trojans, sometimes even leading them in battle along with Hektor.
-The Iliad shows Ares in a less than positive light and he is described as 'hateful Ares’, ‘the man-killer’, ‘the war-glutton’, and the 'curse of men’.
-Homer’s picture of Ares, like the above mythological tales, also often demonstrates his weakness in comparison to the other gods.
+In Homer’s version of the Trojan War in the Iliad, Ares supports the Trojans, sometimes even leading them in battle along with Hector.
+The Iliad shows Ares in a less than positive light, and he is described as 'hateful Ares,' 'the man-killer,' 'the war-glutton,' and the 'curse of men.'
+Homer’s picture of Ares, like the above mythological tales, often demonstrates his weakness in comparison to the other gods.
 Ares is roundly beaten by Athena who, supporting the Achaeans, knocks him out with a large rock.
-He also comes off worse against the Achaean hero Diomedes who manages to injure the god with his spear, albeit with the help of Athena.
+He also comes off worse against the Achaean hero Diomedes who even manages to injure the god with his spear, albeit with the help of Athena.
 Homer describes the scream of the wounded Ares as like the shouts of 10,000 men.
-Fleeing back to Olympus, Zeus ignores the complaints of Ares but instructs Paiёon to heal his wound.
+Fleeing back to Olympus, Zeus ignores the complaints of Ares but instructs Paieon to heal his wound.